theonize/Currier/Gloss/Galatians/Galatians 5.md

 22-24) fruit of the Spirit
-	as B.R. points out - it is singular, there is one fruit; fruits are those who come after
+      	as B.R. points out - it is singular, there is one fruit; fruits are those who come after "God does not make lopsided Christians" the fruit is composed of these nine elements; Perhaps each season of our life yields new fruit but, then, each is 9-fold.

+The fruit may be understood by examining their fabrications: love ~ bribe joy ~ stupor peace ~ stoicism patience ~ tolerance kindness ~ socialism goodness ~ conditionality faithfulness ~ list, usury gentleness ~ self-control ~ avoidance
+  ...we often fake these elements to "build" a character instead of letting God build it.

 22)
 	love